jonasjahnsson/jonasjahnsson/content/thissite/index.md

 ## Future

-I would like to experiement either with creating some simple games or try to build a some simple dApps.
+I would like to experiement either with creating some simple games or try to build a simple dApp.
 Everything to be hosted here.
 Any ideas?
 Hit me up [Link](jonasjahnsson.com/contact)